hashicorp/vagrant/docs/getting-started/setup.md

 {% highlight bash %}
 $ rails .
+$ rm public/index.html
 {% endhighlight %}

 This creates a rails-app in the current directory.
-We'll leave it as-is.
+It also removes the static index file but leaves everything else as-is.
+This guide is assuming you're using **Rails 2.3.5**.

 The above setups required (rails and vagrant) could have been run in any order.
 Vagrant can easily be initialized in already-existing project folders.